sparsh1999/esperAssignment/Readme.md

 6. giving which optionId is selected for a featureId (currently from one feature only 1 option can be selected)
 7. Notifying to listener whenever there is a change (addition/removal) from the selection Set.
 8. VARIABLES
-1. Set<Selection> selections  , to store user selections (featureId, optionId)
+1. Set of selections  , to store user selections (featureId, optionId)
 2. exclusionMap               , a dict where each key is a selection and each value is a list of selections which are not available due to this selection(key)